Ryan-Callahan/startup/notes/notes.md

    - possible solutions:
      - make each cell a set size, display the number of events per day if too many events to fit in cell, create a modal for each cell that renders all events
+ - The db will store times in UTC time, the frontend will render times according to local time.
+I need to find a way to convert between the two for this purpose

 ### The Event JSON Object
  - Each event will consist of: